Canton Bulldogs–Massillon Tigers betting scandal: Game 2

-Big games, like these, always brought out theories of a fix.
+Big games, like these, always brought out accusations of a fix.
 However, Massillon's Ed Stewart stated that it would be impossible to fix the coming game, stating that an entire team, not just certain players would have to be involved.
 "Big Bill" Edwards, a former player from Princeton officiated the game, and kept both teams in check.

-However things became more heated for second game.
+Things became more heated for second game.
 The Tigers vowed to defeat Canton with their same roster from November 16, while Bell Telephone again announced it would telegraph a play-by-play account of the second game.
 The only roster change occurred when the Bulldogs signed Eddie Wood, a regular end from the Latrobe Athletic Association, to play in the rematch for an injured player named Gilchrist.
 Meanwhile, Stewart announced that "Big Bill" Edwards would be unavailable to referee because he'd be officiating that year's Yale-Harvard game.
 Edward Whiting of Cornell University, who'd umpired the first game at Canton, agreed to bring a replacement referee with him.

 Prior to the start of the game, a disagreement over which ball to use occurred.
 Massillon showed up with a ball, several ounces lighter than the Spalding brand ball Canton was used to.
 Blondy Wallace protested that ball made by Spalding was the norm, however, Massillon was adamant about keeping the lighter ball, which was provided to the Tigers by Ed Stewart.
 Wallace's protest fell on deaf ears, and was told by game's officials that he could either accept the lighter ball or forfeit both the game and the $3,000 guarantee.
 Historians believe that reason for Massillon's insistence for lighter ball was to help their kicking game.
 The Bulldogs, coming off of their 10–5 win a week ago, was favored to win the game.
 However, Massillon outplayed Canton and won the rematch 13–6 and was named the Ohio League's 1906 champions for the fourth straight year.